Peachey-Schoorl/Gunk/dances-in-the-rain/README.md

 - - -

 As often happens when Gunk explains things to me, I was beginning to feel more and more out of my depth.
 Even more so when she, with a movement of her arm and a weird nod of the head, simply turned my shower _off_.
 The water didn’t gradually stop, as happens when you turn the tap closed.
 One moment the water was falling in abundance and then, all at once, the shower space was empty.
-Except for a weird little create with deceptively sharp teeth, wearing a cape made of rain.
+Except for a weird little creature with deceptively sharp teeth, wearing a cape made of rain.

 - - -

 Gunk jumped out of the shower and beckoned me to follow.
 “Now,” she said, heading for the kitchen door, “let me show you how it is _really_ done.”
 I followed her outside and watched her do the same wild dance again.
 Only, this time, there was something different.
 Her movements were just a bit wilder.
 Her jumps higher.
 Where it had actually looked like something resembling dancing inside, out here it was something _else_.
-There was also something happening with Gunk.
+There was also something happening to Gunk.
 A blueish light was gathering around her.
 It played across her face and crackled around her arms.
 It threw weird shadows and pulsated slightly as it grew brighter.

-Having been a clear-sky bright-blue at first, the color shifted through a cloudy gray to a stormy dark blue.
+Having been a clear-sky bright-blue at first, the color surrounding Gunk shifted through a cloudy gray to a stormy dark blue.
 That’s when I realized the sky was also changing color, matching the light around Gunk.
 Just when the realization hit me, Gunk made one final capricious jump and, when she hit the ground, so did large drops of rain.
 Water fell in thicker and thicker sheets, neatly missing Gunk as she headed back to where I was standing.
 All the while smiling one of her most satisfied smiles yet.
 “See, that’s how you do it!”.

 - - -

  Apparently, Gunk had made it rain.
-I have to admit.
-She knew what she was doing.
+I have to admit, she knew what she was doing.
 It rained so much that, by the end of the second day, I was afraid her home might be flooded.
 Standing at the bottom of the garden, holding my umbrella, I understood there was no need to worry.
 The pile of rubbish, which hides the entrance to her underground habitat, was apparently also water-proof (in the same way Gunk had been).
-Or maybe the rain was being polite and wouldn’t enter, as it hadn’t been invited in.
-Whatever it was, I shrugged my shoulders and went back inside.
+Or maybe the rain was just afraid to enter Gunk’s lair uninvited.
+I know I would be… I shrugged my shoulders and went back inside.

 It didn’t stop raining for another three days.

 - - -